Farm Policy Glossary

 Paid land diversion--Programs that offered payments to producers to reduce planted acreage of program crops, if the Secretary determined that crop-specific planted acreage should be reduced more than under the acreage reduction program.
 Farmers were given a specific payment per acre idled in a given year that exceeded acreage reduction program requirements.

 Parity-based support prices--Commodity-specific support prices (such as loan rates or commodity program purchase prices) whose level in a given year is mandated to be calculated in a way that will maintain the commodity's purchasing power at the level of the 1910-14 base period.
-Under " permanent legislation" (whose provisions would automatically apply in the absence of current farm acts), the prices of some commodities would be supported at 50-90 percent of parity through direct government purchases or nonrecourse loans.
+Under "permanent legislation" (whose provisions would automatically apply in the absence of current farm bills), the prices of some commodities would be supported at 50-90 percent of parity through direct government purchases or nonrecourse loans.

 Payment acres--Equal to 85 percent of the base acres for calculating direct and counter-cyclical payments.
-The 2008 Farm Act set payment acres at 83.3 percent of base acres for crop years 2009-11.
+The 2008 Farm Bill set payment acres at 83.3 percent of base acres for crop years 2009-11.

 Payment yield (also called program yield)--Farm's yield of record (per acre) for a specific commodity, determined by a procedure outlined in farm legislation and used in calculating direct payments and counter-cyclical payments.